Study at St. Edward's as an Exchange Student

 How many classes do I have to take?

 You must be enrolled full-time, which is 4 classes or 12 credit hours.
 Confirm whether your home university requires you to enroll in additional credit hours.
+You can only have 3 online credit hours from your required 12 credit hours.

 How do I register for classes?